 In order to make Femspectives more accessible to those on a low income, we use a sliding scale ticket price of £0-£8 for our events.
 You can choose what you pay based on your circumstances – you won’t be asked for any proof / ID, we just ask for your honesty!

 For more information, visit our Ticket Info page.

 Start and end times of all events are noted on our event pages on our website, Facebook events and Eventbrite pages.

 Key to Access Symbols

-The following access symbols are used in the brochure to highlight events with post-screening discussions, closed captions and BSL interpretation.
+We use the following access symbols in our print materials and online to highlight events with post-screening discussions, closed captions and BSL interpretation.

 Subtitles + Captions

-Events with post-screening discussions are marked in the brochure and online.
+Many of our events are followed by post-screening discussions.
+These are clearly marked in event promotion.
 Our discussions are participatory and everyone is welcome to contribute.

 Safe Space Policy

 Our Safe Space Policy applies throughout the duration of the festival.
 Please make yourself familiar with this document.
 If you have any concerns, get in touch with the festival organisers via email on email@example.com or in person at one of our events.